HirotheChamp/EcommerceApp/README.md

 ## Usage

 The app is used similarly to E-bay or Amazon, in the sense that you can make purchases while tracking those purchases.
 You may also upload your own products to be surveyed and bought on the app.
+Both the purchases and uploaded products can be tracked and are done using a map function that is getting information from the database.

 <hr></hr>